2023-2024 School Breakfast Announcement

 All students in the Boyertown Area School District have the opportunity to receive breakfast in the cafeteria each school day.
 There will be a continuation of the Governor's free breakfast initiative to provide breakfast to students at no charge for those schools participating the School Breakfast Program.
 Therefore, students will not be charged for breakfast for the 2023-2024 school year.

-A well-balanced lunch is served daily in each of the district's ten schools.
+A well-balanced lunch is served daily in each of the district's nine schools.
 As mandated by the National School Lunch Program, each lunch offered includes five components: a protein meat or meat alternate, a grain, a vegetable, a fruit, and eight ounces of fat free or low fat milk.
 There are choices of entrees that are available each day, including both hot and cold selections.
 There are also a variety of vegetable and fresh fruits and fruit juices to choose from and a variety of cold low fat and fat free milk.
 While at least five components are offered each day, your child may choose as little as three foods to complete a meal.
 A MEAL MUST INCLUDE A 1/2 CUP OF FRUIT OR VEGETABLE or the meal will be charged as an ala' carte purchase.

 BOYERTOWN AREA SCHOOL DISTRICT - FOOD SERVICE STAFF

-FOOD SERVICE OFFICE
+FOOD SERVICES OFFICE

 Cheryl Clinton FSS

-FOOD SERVICE OFFICE
+FOOD SERVICES OFFICE